mghah/mghah.github.io/README.md

 i'm NOT a medical or healthcare professional. this is NOT medical advice.

 USE THE INFORMATION HERE AT YOUR OWN RISK.
 100% OF THE LIABILITY IS YOURS.

-just started this page, plan to update regulartly. last updated 2020-01-30.

 ## Links
 [good link on masks](https://findme10.com/best-coronavirus-mask/)